Kotlin/kotlinx.coroutines/README.md

 #### R8 and ProGuard

-For R8 no actions required, it will take obfuscation rules from the jar.
+R8 and ProGuard rules are bundled into the [`kotlinx-coroutines-android`](ui/kotlinx-coroutines-android) module.

-For Proguard  you need to add options from [coroutines.pro](kotlinx-coroutines-core/jvm/resources/META-INF/proguard/coroutines.pro) to your rules manually.
+For best results it is recommended to use a recent version of R8.
 R8 is a replacement for ProGuard in Android ecosystem, it is enabled by default since Android gradle plugin 3.4.0 (3.3.0-beta also had it enabled).
+The upcoming AGP 4.0.0 has never R8 and additional rules enable more optimizations, producing smaller binary size.

 ### JS